 The Tannoy Edinburgh is a beautiful looking enclosure and the subject of much discussion in the audiophile world.
-I have written this blog ‘How to improve the bass’ simply to share my findings and what I did to improve my system sound.
+I have written ‘How to improve the bass’ to share my findings.
+And what I did to improve my system sound.

-Over the years I have owned many models, from the Berkeley, Arden, SRMx15, Turnberry, Glenair, Edinburgh, GRF’s, and Kensington.
-I have also listened to many other Tannoy loudspeaker systems and every system is different and has it’s own sound.
+Over the years, I have owned many models, from the Berkeley, Arden, SRMx15, Turnberry, Glenair, Edinburgh, GRF’s, and Kensington.
+I have also listened to many other Tannoy loudspeaker systems, and every order is different and has its sound.

 My Edinburgh’s looked great but felt the crossover that came with them was not really up to par.
 And would not allow the enclosures to respond in the way I wanted.
 I decided to look for a replacement crossover, hence this story of ‘How to improve the bass’.

-The Tannoy 3149 12″ driver with Alinco magnets as fitted to the Edinburgh enclosures.
-The enclosure came with a crossover that was first order HF and first order LF and set to crossover at 1200 Hz.
+Tannoy 3149 12″ driver with Alinco magnets, fitted to the Edinburgh enclosures.
+The enclosure came with a crossover that was first order HF and first-order LF and set to crossover at 1200 Hz.
 The driver had a frequency response of 28 Hz to 25Khz and a sensitivity of 94db.

-After two weeks of waiting the crossover finally arrived.
+After two weeks of waiting, the crossover finally arrived.
 I was very excited and connected it up just as quickly as I could and sat down to listen.
-Unfortunately the crossover did not make any bass improvement so contacted the person who said “let in burn in for a week”.
-This I did, the sound did improve but certainly did not live up to my expectations!
+Unfortunately, the crossover did not make any bass improvement so contacted the person who said: “let in burn-in for a week”.
+I did, and the sound did improve but certainly did not live up to my expectations!

-The second crossover was hand built by a Tannoy expert who lived in London.
-I found the gentleman from a friend of a friend who like me is a Tannoy lover.
-It was an absolute pleasure to meet this person and again we shared many emails.
+The second crossover was hand-built by a Tannoy expert who lived in London.
+I found the gentleman from a friend of a friend who like-me is a Tannoy lover.
+It was an absolute pleasure to meet this person, and again we shared many emails.
 The build took over three weeks and another month before the crossovers finally arrived.
+How to improve Bass

 The components used were ‘Best of the best’ and assembled very well.
-The Capacitors were supplied by ‘ClarityCaps’ and Inductors supplied by ‘Mundorf.’
-The crossover frequency was set to 1.2K.
-The cabling was pure silver and the mounting boards were hardwood.
+The Capacitors supplied by ‘ClarityCaps’ and Inductors provided by ‘Mundorf.’
+The crossover frequency set to 1.2K.
+The cabling was pure silver, and the mounting boards were hardwood.

-I was very excited when I unpacked this crossover and connected it up as quickly as I was able.
+I was ver,y excited when I unpacked this crossover and connected it up as quickly as I was able.
 I pressed play on my CD player and listened.
 The sound I heard was so much better than anything before.
 The difference in clarity made a big impression.
-There was a much improved sound stage and I heard more details.
-But even though the bass had improved I still wanted more!
+There was a much-improved sound stage, and I heard more details.
+But even though the ba, ss had improved I still wanted more!
+How to improve Bass

-After three weeks, the crossovers finally arrived and the installation complete.
-But to cut a long story short, I was still missing the depth I was looking for.
+After three weeks, the crossovers finally arrived, and the installation complete.
+But to cut a long story short, I was still missing the depth I wanted.
 I decided to get involved and get my old trusty soldering iron warmed up.
 The two small lamps and connecting resistors had to go.
-After the removal the crossover was stalled into the enclosure.
-I used a studio-grade cable to connect the drivers to the crossovers and actually soldered the cables directly.
+After the removal, the crossover fitted into the enclosure.
+I used a studio-grade cable to connect the drivers to the crossovers and soldered the audio cable directly.

-One of my very good friends has a pair of Tannoy Autographs fitted with 15″ monitor Gold drivers.
-The Autographs have a simply amazing sound and I have spent many hours with my friend listening to his varied collection of CD and Vinyl.
+One of my terrific friends has a pair of Tannoy Autographs fitted with 15″ monitor Gold drivers.
+The Autographs have a fantastic sound, and I have spent many hours with my friend listening to his varied collection of CD and Vinyl.
+How to improve Bass

-All modifications were done in my friends listening room because I think he is just as crazy as I am with trying to find the best bass.
+All modifications were done in my friends listening room because I think he is just the same as I am with trying to find the best bass.
 As you can see, my Edinburgh’s look very humble sitting next to the Autograph’s and I wondered how they would sound this time around!

 It only took a few bars of music to hear how the Edinburgh’s sounded.
-They had clarity in the upper regions plus the rich middle tones the ‘Pepper-pot’ driver is famous for.
+They had clarity in the upper regions plus the rich middle tones make the ‘Pepper-pot’ driver famous.
 The bass was now in another league and the best I have heard from my Edinburgh’s.
-My friend totally agreed and was impressed to say the least of the power and performance the Edinburgh enclosures were able to deliver.
+My friend agreed and was impressed, to say the least of the power and performance the Edinburgh enclosures were able to deliver.
 The next step is positioning the speakers!